zrmacc/WinCurse/README.md

 ```

 ## Model
 See the model specification [here](https://github.com/zrmacc/WinCurse/blob/master/vignettes/Model.pdf).
-The parameter estimated by this package are the probability of the null component $\pi$ and the variance component $\tau^{2}$ of the non-null component.
+The parameters estimated by this package are the probability of membership to the null component $\pi$ and the variance component $\tau^{2}$ of the non-null component.

 ## Examples